-When to Plant Spring Greens
+When to Plant Collard Greens

-How to Sow Spring Greens
+How to Sow Collard Greens

 Where to Plant Collard Greens

 In February, the ground might still be cold, so raised beds are an excellent choice.
 Raised beds warm up faster than the ground, providing a better growing environment for early crops.
-Or, as mentioned above, use an Easy Poly Tunnel to pre warm the soil prior to planting.
+Or, as mentioned above, use an Easy Poly Tunnel to pre-warm the soil prior to planting.

 How to Transplant Collard Greens

-Check your expected last frost date and if a late frost is a concern, make sure to harden off your seedlings by gradually exposing them to outdoor conditions over a week before fully planting them outside.
+Check your expected last frost date, and if a late frost is a concern, make sure to harden off your seedlings by gradually exposing them to outdoor conditions over a week before fully planting them outside.

+Collard greens sown indoors in February can usually be transplanted outdoors by late March or early April.
 Space them about 18-24 inches apart to allow enough room for their large leaves to spread.
 If you’re sowing directly outdoors, plant the seeds about ½ inch deep and 6 inches apart.
 Once they germinate and grow a bit, thin them to the correct spacing.

 Recommended Tool: Haxnicks Easy Fleece Tunnel